Home > Analyses > Technology > Fidelity National Information Services, Inc.

 Competitive Landscape & Sector Positioning

-This section provides an analysis of Fidelity National Information Services, Inc.’s position within the information technology services sector.
-It will cover strategic positioning, revenue by segment, key products, main competitors, competitive advantages, and a SWOT analysis.
-I will also assess whether the company holds a competitive advantage over its industry peers.
+This analysis explores Fidelity National Information Services, Inc.’s role within the information technology services sector.
+I will assess the company’s strategic positioning, revenue streams, and product portfolio.
+Next, I examine its main competitors and identify competitive advantages.
+Ultimately, I will determine whether FIS holds a sustainable edge over its peers.

 Strategic Positioning